About the Psychology Internship

 - Program evaluation

-- Knowledge of ethical, legal, and professional standards
+- Knowledge of and adherence to ethical, legal, and professional standards

 - Professional awareness